New warehouse roof made entirely from timber

 In total, around 324 roof elements were installed.
 Given their high load-bearing capacity, they are a most economical solution, saving resources.
 When completed, the new warehouse will be used primarily for the storage of beech and spruce LVL boards.
 For the handling of the goods, Pollmeier will install crane tracks on which fully automated vacuum lifting systems will run along the entire length of the hall.

-Advice for architects, engineers, commercial builders and timber construction:
+Advice for architects, building engineers, clients and timber construction companies

 POLLMEIER IS A MEMBER OF GERMANY'S FEDERAL ASSOCIATION OF SAWMILLING AND WOOD INDUSTRIES